The quantum connection, Fourier-Laplace transform, and families of A-infinity-categories: The complement of a smooth anticanonical divisor

 \begin{proof}[Proof of Theorems \ref{th:main} and \ref{th:main-2}] By Lemma \ref{th:holonomic}, $\bC[u^{\pm 1}] \otimes_{\bC[u]} H_{q,u}$ is a holonomic $D$-module in each degree.
 Lemma \ref{th:ft-h} described the connection associated to the Fourier-Laplace transform of that $D$-module.
 Proposition \ref{th:fourier} and Corollary \ref{th:quasiunipotent} translate that into properties of the original $D$-module, or more precisely of the connection $\nabla_{u\partial_q}$ on $\bC[q^{\pm 1},u^{\pm 1}] \otimes_{\bC[u]} H_{q,u}$.
 By Theorem \ref{th:bsv-3}, this is the quantum connection in the form \eqref{eq:quantum-connection-with-u}. \end{proof}

-\begin{remark} Let's summarize the argument, allowing for some expository simplifications: we use $\bK = \bC$ throughout; omit the notational details that distinguish various versions of the cyclic complex; leave out the final algebraic step of inverting $u$; and won't explain where the more technical Conjectures \ref{th:weak-1}, \ref{th:weak-2} enter.
+\begin{remark} Let's summarize the argument, allowing for some expository simplifications: we use $\bK = \bC$ throughout; omit the notational details that distinguish various versions of the cyclic complex; and leave out the final algebraic step of inverting $u$.
 Roughly speaking, we'll be working our way up the left column of Figure \ref{fig:diagram}, from bottom (cyclic homology) to top (quantum cohomology).